nishantnayar/prefect-trading/docs/data-recycler-websocket.md

 1. **No Historical Data Available**
    - Ensure `market_data` table has data for the requested symbols starting from 2025-06-23
-   - Check date ranges are within your available data period
+   - Check date ranges are within my available data period
    - Use the data availability checker utility

 2. **WebSocket Connection Failed**